 You might find tabs that were added by third-party (non-Microsoft) software.
-For example, Figure 1-2 has an Acrobat tab.
-A program called Adobe Acrobat is installed on this computer.
+For example, if you have a program called Adobe Acrobat installed, you might have an Acrobat tab in each of the Office applications.

 The buttons and controls on the tabs operate in different ways.
-Figure 1-3 points out some examples on the Paragraph group on Word's Home tab.
+Figure 1-3 points out some examples in the Paragraph group on Word's Home tab.